Steller's eider: U.S. Fish and Wildlife Service Action Plan

-The recovery plan is primarily limited by uncertainty about the Alaska-breeding Steller’s eider’s ecology and population dynamics.
+The recovery plan is primarily limited by uncertainty about the Alaska-breeding Steller's eider's ecology and population dynamics.
 Thus, the action plan coincides with an effort to conduct research and enhance knowledge of the species.

 The U.S. Fish and Wildlife Service predicts that if the plan is adequately funded and properly implemented, the recovery criteria could be met by 2050.
 The total cost is estimated at $15,675,000.

-Critical Habitat Designation
+Critical habitat designation

 In 2001 the U.S. Fish and Wildlife Service designated five critical breeding habitats on the Yukon-Kuskokwim Delta and four marine water units along the coast of southwest Alaska that are critical for molting, feeding, and wintering.
 The entire designation includes approximately 2,800 square miles and 850 miles of coastline.

 Conservation status

-In 2016, the global population of Steller’s eider was estimated at 110,000-125,000 individuals and classified as vulnerable by the International Union for the Conservation of Nature (IUCN).
+In 2016, the global population of Steller's eider was estimated at 110,000-125,000 individuals and classified as vulnerable by the International Union for the Conservation of Nature (IUCN).